helpingstar/cs285-script/script/CS_285_Lecture_6_Part_4.md

 2. In the next section of today's lecture, I'm going to talk about another way that we can use the critic by incorporating the critic as a baseline to the policy gradient.
 3. And this is going to have some interesting tradeoffs as compared to the standard Actor-Critic algorithm that we've discussed so far.
 4. So on this slide, I have the equation for the Actor-Critic that we discussed in today's lecture, as well as the equation for the policy gradient that we saw in the previous lecture.
-5. The Actor-Critic consists of the ∇log π term multiplied by the reward plus gamma times the next value minus the current value.
+5. The Actor-Critic consists of the ∇log π term multiplied by the reward plus γ times the next value minus the current value.
 6. The policy gradient consists of the ∇log π term times the sum of the rewards to go minus a baseline.
 7. So the sum of the rewards to go is an unbiased single sample estimate of the Q value at s_{i,t} a_{i,t}.
 8. Now, the Actor-Critic policy gradient estimator.